openshift/openshift-ansible/roles/openshift_metrics/README.md

 The following variables need to be set and will be validated:

-- `openshift_metrics_hostname`: hostname used on the hawkular metrics route.
+- `openshift_metrics_hawkular_hostname`: hostname used on the hawkular metrics route.

 - `openshift_metrics_project`: project (i.e. namespace) where the components will be deployed.